 - The Dean of Students Office is the central location to coordinate help for students.
 If you are facing financial hardship, see Student Emergency Funds.

-- The Maize and Blue Cupboard is still open and providing food.
+- The Maize and Blue Cupboard provides food to any students who need it.
 There is no cost.

 - U-M Student Well-being website